-Lifepoint partners with Global Outreach, specifically the Global Theological Seminary just outside Jinja, Uganda.
-Through that partnership, we’ve also been grown into a partnership with 2 local churches, being planted by GTS students.
-Our work in Uganda is centralized around encouraging church leaders and indigenous church plants to reach their part of the world with the gospel.
+Lifepoint’s partnership began years ago with Global Outreach, specifically the Global Theological Seminary (GTS), just outside Jinja, Uganda.
+Initially, our work was solely focused on encouraging church leaders and indigenous church plants to reach their part of the world with the gospel.
+But God has expanded our vision and direction in Uganda.

 For more information contact email@example.com.